 We aim to lessen the impact of that sense of loss for children entering refuges across Australia.
 In so doing, we hope to reduce the deep and lasting impacts that their displacement can have on their development physically, emotionally, and cognitively.

 The exact number of children entering domestic and family refuges in Australia each year is not known.
 Funding is provided to refuges based on the number of clients that they service but, for funding purposes, only the mothers are considered to be clients – so only the mothers are officially counted.
 There is no national data collection agency for refuges, making the task even more difficult.
 Best estimates put the number at over 50,000 children.
-Last year, the first year of the program, we supported 400 children.
-This year our target is 1,000.
 Please help if you can.